| ROSARIES | CHAPLETS | JEWELRY | SUPPLIES | DIRECTORY | SEARCH |

 9/11 - 9 + 1 + 1 = 11

-September 11th is the 254th day
+September 11th is the 254th day of the year:

 2 + 5 + 4 = 11

-After September 11th there are 111
+After September 11th there are 111 days

-days left to the end of the year.
+left to the end of the year.

-119 is the area code to Iraq/Iran.
+119 is the area code to Iraq / Iran.

 1 + 1 + 9 = 11